 The IEEE Medal in Power Engineering was established in August 2008.

-Sponsor: IEEE Industry Applications, Industrial Electronics, Power Electronics, and Power and Energy Societies
+Sponsor: IEEE Industry Applications, Industrial Electronics, Power Electronics, and Power & Energy Societies

 Presented to: An individual